fkarg/fkarg.github.io/drafts/seven-habits.md

 ### Habit 5: Seek First to Understand, Then to Be Understood
-**TLDR**; We communicate most of our wake time, and received little explicit training to communicate with other humans.
+**TLDR**; We communicate most of our awake time, and received little explicit training on how to communicate with other humans.
 Effective communication helps ourselves to become much more efficient, understanding others helps to work with them better.

-- often, we don't really listen to other people and want to provide a quick fix
+- often, we don't listen to other people and want to provide a quick fix
 - we communicate most of our waking hours, and yet we received no specific training to understand other human beings
 - effective interaction requires understanding